YutaItoh/HMD-Light-Field-Correction/README.md

 #Problem Background

-When we wear an OST-HMD, the optical aberration from the display optics distorts our field of view:
+When we wear an OST-HMD, optical aberration from the display's optics distorts our field of view:

 <img src="https://cloud.githubusercontent.com/assets/7195124/11900674/acf0eb24-a5a7-11e5-9452-b062d1366a3c.jpg" width="800"/>